 Why it's a great idea:

 It will free up money to be spent on the pupils and the building.
-The project is estimated to save the school over £1,300 a year on energy; over £30,000 in the next 20 years.
+The project is estimated to save the school between £800 and £1,750 a year on energy; at least £20,000 in the next 20 years.
 This can be reinvested into other school improvements, or fund trips or materials.
-The income from the Feed-In Tariff scheme will provide an extra £400 a year – more than is needed to cover the maintenance and insurance required.
+The income from the electricity generated will provide an extra £400 a year – more than is needed to cover the maintenance and insurance required.
 It will help staff educate pupils about climate change and what can be done to tackle it.
 It can sometimes be difficult to make climate change relatable when teaching it as part of the curriculum.
 The scheme will provide a practical talking point for staff to educate the school’s pupils about climate change, and what can be done to tackle it.
-It will reduce the school’s carbon footprint - The project is estimated to save around 7 tonnes of carbon emissions in its first year, with a total of 120 tonnes saved over 20 years.
+It will reduce the school’s carbon footprint - The project is estimated to save between 4 to 9 tonnes of carbon emissions in its first year, with a total of between 78 and 166 tonnes saved over 20 years.

 Steps to get it done:

-AMCE will own the solar panel system and lease it to the school on a peppercorn rent.
+AMCE are raising the funds for the scheme and install the scheme.
 The school will maintain the system, and will keep all the savings from the reduced bills, as well as the funds generated from the Government’s Feed-In Tariff scheme.
+Individual donations over this amount will entitle the donor to be acknowledged on a plaque installed in the school if they wish.
+We meed your help to make this happen, please pledge what you can!

 Post a Comment